 If I don’t see any experience that matches the job, then I move on.
 If the job is “Event Coordinator” and all your experience is in digital marketing, then I have no further reason to consider you.

-And don’t give submit a CV when the job ad has asked for a resume.
-Your full employment history, from all the way back to your first job when you were sixteen-years-old, is rarely relevant.
+Your full employment history, from all the way back to your first job when you were sixteen years old, is rarely relevant.
 Hone in on featuring the work experience for the job you’re applying for.

 👍 Quick advice: Apply for jobs you are actually qualified for and highlight relevant work experience on your resume.